 The final act on this list is from Ukraine of all places, channeling their frustrations into the angst-ridden sounds you hear before you.
 The real magic comes from the variation this band provides, offering forth intense heavy sections characterized by thick riffs and growling from the lead singer Tatiana bordered by calmer and more melodic sections.

 This is their breakout hit and is the last song in this list of drop-A songs for you to learn.

 FAQs Drop A Songs

 Now you’ve gotten a crash course in drop A tuning.
 But if you’re like a lot of players, you probably have some questions.
 Here are some common ones:

-Though anyone can play in drop A, this tuning is most often found in rock and heavy metal.
-Distorted, powerful, and bass-heavy tones are popular in these genres, and drop A tuning can deliver all three.
-Notable bands that sometimes use drop A tuning include Slipknot, Coheed and Cambria, Foo Fighters, Muse, and Staind.
+Though anyone can play in drop-A, this tuning is most often found in rock and heavy metal.
+Distorted, powerful, and bass-heavy tones are popular in these genres and drop-A tuning can deliver all three.
+Notable bands that sometimes use drop-A tuning include Slipknot, Coheed and Cambria, Foo Fighters, Muse, and Staind.

-Technically you can, but there are a couple things to consider.
+Technically you can, but there are a couple of things to consider.
 Most guitars will need their action raised when tuned to drop A, as the slack strings are more likely to buzz against the frets.
 If you want your guitar to sound its best and remain very playable, you may need to adjust the action each time you change tunings.